 Pros: This type of island is ergonomically correct.
 Optimal counter height for a standing cook is 36 inches.
 Best height for a bar top is 42 inches.

 Cons: By providing dedicated eating space, you reduce your cooking space....
 There is no way you can prep food on that upper deck, even if you wanted to.
-But with a flat cooking/eating island, you could always impinge on the eating area if you had to.
+With a flat cooking/eating island, you could always impinge on the eating area if you had to.